 A laboratory course focusing each semester on different aspects of theatre production: scenery, lighting, costume, sound, properties, performance, etc. Required of all majors.
-Must be completed eight times for credit.
+Must be completed seven times for B.A. in Theatre Arts and six times for B.F.A. in Musical Theatre.
 Under special circumstances, it is possible for a student to take units concurrently.
 Course offered every semester.
 Prerequisite: none.
 1 unit lab.